-In the same interview with Rose Harris-Birtill, Mitchell also names 'reincarnation time' as a specific form of temporality (Mitchell 2016b).
-Read as a temporal model, 'reincarnation time' can be seen to share the inherent spiralling cyclicality and future-facing self-awareness evoked by 'looking down time's telescope at myself'.
-Defined as '[r]enewed incarnation; the rebirth of a soul in a new body or form', reincarnation or rebirth forms part of many global belief systems, including Buddhist, Hindu, Native American, Inuit and Tibetan Bon traditions.
-However, it is also defined as 'revival, rebirth, or reinvention', providing the basis for a secular interpretation focused on causality, change and rebirth.
-The concept of 'reincarnation time' offers a flexible and specifically human temporal model, measured not by the mathematically-calculated and ultimately arbitrary second - a base unit calculated from a fixed rate of radioactive decay - but by the individual lifespan.
+In his 2016 interview, Mitchell also names "reincarnation time" as a specific form of temporality ("Interview by Rose Harris-Birtill," Mitchell 2016b).
+Read as a temporal model, "reincarnation time" can be seen to share the inherent spiralling cyclicality and future-facing self-awareness evoked by "looking down time's telescope at myself."
+Defined as "[r]enewed incarnation; the rebirth of a soul in a new body or form," reincarnation or rebirth forms part of many global belief systems, including Buddhist, Hindu, Native American, Inuit and Tibetan Bon traditions.2 However, it is also defined as "revival, rebirth, or reinvention," providing the basis for a secular interpretation focused on causality, change, and rebirth.
+The concept of "reincarnation time" offers a flexible and specifically human temporal model, measured not by the mathematically-calculated and ultimately arbitrary second - a base unit calculated from a fixed rate of radioactive decay - but by the individual lifespan.
 The duration of a single human life provides a flexible temporal unit that is different for every individual, its finite length based not on assumed similarity, but on constant change.
-Read within a secular framework, 'reincarnation time' provides a means of approaching the overlapping linearity of intergenerational interconnection, seeing each generation of species reproduction as not merely the beginning of another life, but as a form of rebirth in which past actions are unavoidably connected to - and visible in - the future lives of others.
+Read within a secular framework, "reincarnation time" provides a means of approaching the overlapping linearity of intergenerational interconnection, seeing each generation of species reproduction as not merely